Merchants of the Staple

 The Company of Merchants of the Staple of England, the Merchants of the Staple, also known as the Merchant Staplers, is an English company incorporated by Royal Charter in 1319 (and so the oldest mercantile corporation in England) dealing in wool, skins, lead and tin which controlled the export of wool to the continent during the late medieval period.
-The company of the staple may perhaps trace its ancestry back as far as 1282 or even further.
+The company of the staple may perhaps trace its ancestry back to Merchant Guilds as far as 1248 or even further.

-Etymology

-In medieval Latin documents the common expression for staple is stabile emporium, a staple (fixed) market, where such wares had to be brought; hence the assumed derivation of staple from stabile.
-But the word is current in various allied meanings in the Germanic languages, as in O. Eng. stapol, stapul, a prop or post, from stapa, a step; Dutch stapel, a pile; Low Ger. stapel, a heap, a warehouse; whence also O. Fr. estaple, estape (N. Fr. étape), a station, a stage, generally a town or mart where certain wares were brought on sale, and hence called 'staple wares', or simply 'staples.'
-The original idea, therefore, appears to be, not so much a staple or fixed place, as a post or raised platform approached by steps, and arranged for a convenient sale of goods.

 History

 From 1314, the Crown required all wool for export to be traded at a designated market, called 'The Staple'.
 This allowed the Crown to monitor the trade and levy tax on exports.
+A prominent merchant, called the Mayor of the Staple was charged with running the Staple for the Crown.

 The staple was first fixed at Antwerp then successively moved to Saint-Omer, Bruges, Brussels, Louvain, Mechelen and Calais.
 In 1353 the staple was fixed at Westminster which drew so much business it was raised to the dignity of a town, in 1378 it was removed to Staple Inn, Holborn where it continued.